andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 The authors suggest that we come away from the debate regarding legal vs. illegal prostitution, and willing vs. forced prostitution, and focus more on creating vocational opportunities for women.
-To get involved in microfinancing women, explore [Kiva][1]{:target="_blank"} or
+To get involved in microfinance for women, explore [Kiva][1]{:target="_blank"} or
 [Women’s World Banking][2]{:target="_blank"}.